Major code BC5329

-A telecommunication professional is asked to have reasonable familiarity with a number of concerns, both general and technical.
-The Information and Telecommunication Systems major requires a multidisciplinary approach involving courses in other participating schools and departments, in addition to coursework offered by the School itself.
+A communication professional is asked to have reasonable familiarity with a number of concerns, both general and technical.
+The communication management major requires a multidisciplinary approach involving courses in other participating schools and departments, in addition to coursework offered by the School itself.

-All majors in the program must earn a grade of C (2.0) or better in ITS 214, 220, 230, and 302.
+All majors in the program must earn a grade of C (2.0) or better in ITS 214, ITS 220, ITS 222, and ITS 302.
 If you earn a grade below C in any of these courses, you will not be permitted to enroll in upper-division ITS courses.
 Courses may be retaken according to University policy.

-Additionally, to remain active in the major, you must maintain a 2.0 average in all required courses, not just in ITS courses.
+Additionally, to remain active in the major, you must maintain a 2.0 average in all required courses, not solely those labeled as communication management courses.

 Each student must complete the core courses, focus-area requirements, and other University requirements.